 Action.
 We seek practical near-term actions as well as longer term strategies consistent with our goals.

 Clarity.
 We commit to expressing all of our findings in the simplest and clearest form possible.

+Figure 3 illustrates some of the common elements of a successful strategic planning process.